thesalvenmoser/Assignment08/Prompt_v2.md

     - Continuously update the latitude and longitude on screen
     - Track the total distance moved in meters by comparing location updates
-    - When the user taps "Stop Tracking", stop the location updates [Input]
+    - When the user taps "Stop Tracking", stop the location updates [Instructions]
+- Answer the problems labelled with [Problems]
+- Use the Input labelled with [Input] and the examples labelled with [Examples] to break the problem in each question down into sub-problems and generate a text with the solution and the thought process
+- Explain the solution step by step and output the text.
+[Input]
 - Monitoring Sensor Events
 - With the SensorEventListener it is possible to monitor sensor events by overriding the following callback methods